johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * Ultimately a seed, through the private keys it makes, can make and control an unlimited amount of addresses.
 * It is not possible for any man or machine to move money out of an address without having the seed which was used to create it.
 * Only the person in possession of the seed which was ultimately used to make an address is able to spend from that address.
-* If the computers running the Tangle can decrypt your signed transaction bundle, and if the decrypted message resolves to the spending address which is specified in your signed transaction bundle, then this is mathematical proof that you are in possesion of the seed which was used to create the private key which was ultimately used to create that spending address.
+* If the computers running the Tangle can decrypt your signed transaction bundle, and if the decrypted message resolves to the spending address which is specified in your signed transaction bundle, then this is mathematical proof that you are in possession of the seed which was used to create the private key which was ultimately used to create that spending address.
 This is how the Tangle computers are activated by you to follow your spending instructions as specified in your signed transaction bundle.
 * **WOW!
 DID YOU GET THE SIGNIFICANTS THAT LAST STATEMENT?**.
 * The Tangle computers know that you have the seed which controls the specified spending address without having to see the seed itself.
 * The seed is still in your sole possession.
 * You don't have that control with your ATM card.
 When you do banking, you need to enter a pin number or a password which is known to the machine you are doing business with.
 So if criminals or government take control of that machine they can clear out your account because they already have your password.
-This is not possible with IOTA because the computers which run the Tangle can only move IOTA when a signed transaction bundle is decrypted and resolves to the specifed spending address.
+This is not possible with IOTA because the computers which run the Tangle can only move IOTA when a signed transaction bundle is decrypted and resolves to the specified spending address.
 And the only way to make such a bundle is by having the seed. **And only you have the seed for your accounts**.
 So now, the only way criminals, or government can get your money is if you give it to them.
 You can still be jailed or tortured until you reveal the seed but through the use of smart contracts and multi-signature wallets (to be covered in other tutorials) these forceful methods will cost more to implement then they will produce so they will not be used.
 Of course we still need to pay our taxes, but government now requires our cooperation in order to collect taxes which if exercised collectively gives citizens a level of control over their governments never before seen in human history.
 * **Holy Cow!
 What just happened?**
 * **For the first time in human history citizens can take full control of their own money.**
 * **When they do, money will not be controlled by banks and it will not be tied to any government.**
-* **When IOTA achives mass-adoption banks will no longer be able to [devalue our currency by issuing new money](https://www.investopedia.com/terms/f/fractionalreservebanking.asp).**
+* **When IOTA achieves mass-adoption banks will no longer be able to [devalue our currency by issuing new money](https://www.investopedia.com/terms/f/fractionalreservebanking.asp).**
 * **And governments will not be able to just [print money to finance wars](https://en.wikipedia.org/wiki/War_finance#Inflation) that it's people do not want.**
 * **So with money no longer tied to a country, governments will have to compete for citizens (really their money) by providing the best places to live at the least cost.
-The new freedom to leave and take your money with you, will be a stablizing force causing opressive governments to change while keeping honest well run governments on the right track.**
+The new freedom to leave and take your money with you, will be a stabilizing force causing oppressive governments to change while keeping honest well run governments on the right track.**
-* **Citizens are about to get a seat at the bargining table and the nonsense is about to end.**
+* **Citizens are about to get a seat at the bargaining table and the nonsense is about to end.**
 * **We can bring on this change by helping to make IOTA a better service than banks, more secure, and more convenient to use.**
 * **That's what we will need to do in order to start the mass migration to IOTA**
 * **Let's get to work**